rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Spelgard.md

 %%
 **Either nerf damage or add concentration to spiritual weapon.**

-Reverse order of spiritual weapon and heal, and buff heal ammount
+Reverse order of spiritual weapon and heal, and buff heal amount
 %%

 | LEVEL | FEATURE | DESCRIPTION |